No results were found...

 • Email 3: Main offer sent on the morning of Black Friday

-• Email 4: Reminder sent before your offer ends
+• Email 4: Reminder (or multiple reminders) sent while your campaign is running

 Brands that run both Black Friday and Cyber Monday sales can continue their email campaign into the following week.
 Just don’t go overboard, as you might cause people to unsubscribe.